The following are events hosted by the School of Accounting and other related groups. Contact Jaewoo Kim for additional information.

 Schedule

-Participants who attend both days of this program and fulfill all requirements are eligible to earn a digital Project Management Essentials microcredential, validating your newly acquired skills.
-Microcredentials are portable, verifiable credentials that can be shared on platforms like LinkedIn, showcasing your expertise to potential employers and offering tangible proof of in-demand competencies.
+Participants who attend both days of this program and fulfill all requirements are eligible to earn a Project Management Essentials microcredential.
+This credential is perfect for showcasing your skills on LinkedIn and other platforms, offering tangible proof of your newly acquired competencies.

 About the Instructor

 Brian Ikei is a seasoned technology executive and digital transformation strategist with a track record of leading complex, high-impact initiatives across higher education and global enterprise.
-From managing CRM (customer relationship management) modernization at the University of Oregon Foundation to driving large-scale tech programs for The Walt Disney Company at Accenture, Brian is known for building high-performing, resilient teams that thrive in fast-paced, mission-critical environments.
+From managing a CRM modernization at the University of Oregon Foundation to driving large-scale tech programs for The Walt Disney Company at Accenture, Brian is known for building high-performing, resilient teams that thrive in fast-paced, mission-critical environments.

 Why Participate